-Memphis Light, Gas and Water is governed by a five-member Board of Commissioners who are appointed by the Mayor of the City of Memphis.
+Memphis Light, Gas and Water is governed by a seven-member Board of Commissioners who are appointed by the Mayor of the City of Memphis.
 Public Board of Commissioners Meetings are held at 1:00 p.m., the first and third Wednesday of each month (unless otherwise noted), at MLGW Administration Building, 220 S. Main.

 Steven Wishnia, Chair

 As president and managing director of Highland Capital Management Corporation, Steven Wishnia directs the company's management of portfolios for pension plans, profit sharing plans, endowments, and individuals.
 Wishnia is Trustee of the Plough Foundation and serves on the Board of Directors of Methodist LeBonheur Healthcare.